Skip to main content

 Source: Ben Bloom, VP and Analyst at Gartner

 Composable tools like Hightouch’s Composable CDP operate directly in your data warehouse.
 This means that when you use them, you have full access to your data.
-There is no rigid schema your data needs to conform to; there are no volume restrictions or hidden fees, and there is no extra setup and maintenance work to “mount” your data to external lakehouse tables.
+There is no rigid schema your data needs to conform to; there are no volume restrictions or hidden fees, and there is no extra setup and maintenance work to "cache" your data in Salesforce.
 In Hightouch’s case, you can build audiences and journeys, analyze campaigns, and more—and none of these actions require copying data from the warehouse into Hightouch.
 This is very simple to set up, especially compared with the hoops and hurdles you go through to set up Salesforce’s “zero-copy.”

 Composable CDPs are simpler and more effective than BYOL data federation